 On July 25, the Yorkists entered Banbury in Oxfordshire and discovered that the enemy was very near.
 An argument between Pembroke and Devon over billets occurred later in the day, and Devon refusing to march with Pembroke, moved south to Deddington Castle with his forces, which included the army's archers.

-Volley after volley of arrows were unleashed at Pembroke's army, who, with no archers amongst them, were unable to respond in kind.
+Volley after volley of arrows was unleashed at Pembroke's army, who, with no archers amongst them, we're unable to respond in kind.
 Moving down the slope, the Yorkists clashed with the rebels.
 In the fierce hand-to-hand fighting which followed, Pembroke's army began to gain the upper hand and Robin of Redesdale may have been slain in the melee.

 At 1 o'clock the Pembroke received the welcome news that Devon was advancing speedily to his aid with his force.
 With victory in sight, the Yorkists were alarmed to spot rebel reinforcements approaching the field wearing Warwick's colours.
 These were the advance guard of Warwick's forces led by Sir John Clapham.
 Sighting Warwick's livery the Yorkists believed that Warwick's entire force was about to descend on them, and began to panic and flee.
 In the ensuing rout, large numbers of Pembroke's troops were cut down.